codelion/optillm/README.md

 2024-09-06 08:35:44,795 - INFO - HTTP Request: POST https://api.openai.com/v1/chat/completions "HTTP/1.1 200 OK"
 2024-09-06 08:35:44,797 - INFO - 127.0.0.1 - - [06/Sep/2024 08:35:44] "POST /v1/chat/completions HTTP/1.1" 200 -
 ```

+Please note that the naming convention described above for the `model` attribute works only when the optillm server has been started with inference approach set to `auto`.
+Otherwise, the `model` attribute in the client request must be set with the model name only.

 optillm is a transparent proxy and will work with any LLM API or provider that has an OpenAI API compatible chat completions endpoint, and in turn, optillm also exposes
 the same OpenAI API comptaible chat completions endpoint.
 This should allow you to integrate it into any existing tools or frameworks easily.
 If the LLM you want to use